BasisHub/BBjPWA/README.md

 ```
 Arguments:
-  output                           The output directory whee the files will be generated.
+  output                           The output directory where the files will be generated.
   program-name                     The program name as registered in the Enterprise Manager

 Options: